sebkie04/App-Game_Lak-Bay/README.md

 Baybayin is resurfacing and gaining popularity today; it shows the potential that it can be used as a writing system by the Filipinos.
 The problem is, not everyone knows and understand the script.

-To develop a Baybayin game-based learning application.
+The objectives is to develop a Baybayin game-based learning application.
 Specifically, it aims to:

 - Introduce and promote the Baybayin script and its history.